AndrewBiz/phtools/README.md

 And all _ANB_ photos are kept unchanged.

-_Note. `phrename` is smart enough to let the user to run it several times on one file.
-Every time `phrename -a` invoked it overwrites information added by previuos `phrename` run._
+_Note. `phrename` is smart enough to let the user to re-run it several times on one file.
+Every time `phrename -a` re-runs it only overwrites author nickname (if it is different) keeping date-time-in-the-name unchanged._

 ==========